 Generally, local delivery will only be available to people living within a certain area, and you can set up local delivery shipping rates on most platforms.

 For larger companies, it is important to make sure that your inventory is updated regularly for local delivery, as the items will generally need to be very close to where the customer lives.

 Local delivery is often charged on a zonal basis, with each zone covering a different radius.
 For example, you might have 3 zones covering a 1-mile, 3-mile, and 10-mile radius, with each zone being charged a different amount.

 For some businesses, it makes sense to offer different shipping prices based on the value of the basket.
 It is very common to see something like “free shipping for orders over $50,” for example.

 The benefit of offering free shipping at a certain threshold is that customers will often add extra items to their basket, increasing the basket size.
 Many ecommerce brands set the threshold at just above the average basket size.

 For example, if you have a brand that sells t-shirts for $20, you might set the free shipping threshold at $45 to encourage the purchase of a third t-shirt.

-All decent shipping carriers will offer shipping tracking and the tracking number will usually integrate directly into the shipping confirmation email.
+All decent shipping carriers will offer shipment tracking, and the tracking number will usually integrate directly into the shipping confirmation email.
 The tracking number should also feed directly into your overall inventory management system so a customer service representative can follow up with a customer.

-Some carriers offer their own shipping software that customers can log into to track their order.
+Some carriers offer their own shipping software that customers can log into to track their orders.
 This is a great option for new businesses, as there are no additional costs.

 Shipping insurance will help you and the customer to get compensation if an order isn’t delivered in good condition.
 This becomes especially important if you sell fragile or high-value items, as the financial risk of losing or damaging the product is much greater.